Ink & Imagination: Henna Tattoos That Tell a Story

 It’s a reminder that tattoos can purr as well as roar—and that literary art isn’t limited to paper.
 Sometimes it walks into a café wearing Vans and a smirk.

-🔗 See more Fine Art prints of Behemoth →
+🔗 See more of Behemoth

 ---